squidfunk/mkdocs-material/docs/plugins/search.md

 !!! warning "Only specify the languages you really need"

-    Be aware that including support for other languages increases the general JavaScript payload by around 20kb (without gzip) and by another 15-30kb per language.
+    Be aware that including support for other languages increases the general JavaScript payload by around 20kb (before `gzip`) and by another 15-30kb per language.

 ### Tokenization